danyk20/MQTT_Benchmark/README.md

 };

 - `debug` - print debug print when buffer reach the limit: *False*
+- `fresh` - delete all previous measurements: *False*
+- `directory` - path to the directory where all measurements will be stored: *data/producer*
 - `protocol` - which protocol to use *MQTT*
 - `separator` - send separator after last message of each payload batch *True*
 - `output` - output file: *consumer_results.txt*